 You are required to complete your Creative Media Major Project as agreed with your Learning Advisor in your Learning Agreement from Module 1.

 If your Creative Media Major Project is theoretical in nature, a written report of circa 12,000 words is required.
 If your Major Project involves a practical or creative element, a shorter report is required, as negotiated with the Learning Advisor and approved in the Learning Agreement.
 In most cases, the practical/creative element and report are weighted 50% each, but variations can be proposed in your initial Learning Agreement.

 - Entry Requirements

-- a Bachelor's degree with Honours (second class or higher) in a relevant field, and strong evidence of creative media work experience undertaken.
+- a Bachelor degree with Honours (2:1 or higher) in a relevant field, and strong evidence of creative media work experience undertaken.

-- at least five years’ professional creative industry experience.
+- at least five years of professional creative industry experience.

 - Fees & Funding